MarwaAK/productRecommender/README.md

 # productRecommender
-Use OpenFoodFact to built a product recommender bot
+Use OpenFoodFact to built a product recommender bot using RAG and Prompt Engineering